flutter/website/faq.md

 In order to achieve that level of customized, beautiful design, Flutter is architectured to drive pixels instead of the OEM widgets.

+### What happens when my mobile OS updates and introduces new widgets?

+The Flutter team watches the adoption and demand for new mobile widgets from iOS and Android, and aims to work with the community to build support for new widgets.
+This may come in the form of lower-level framework features, new composable widgets, or new widget implementations.
+Flutter's layered architecture is designed to support numerous widget libraries, and we encourage and support the community in building and maintaining widget libraries.

+Relatedly, Flutter's interop and plugin system is designed to allow developers to access new mobile OS features and capabilities immediately.

 ### What operating systems can I use to build a Flutter app?

 Flutter supports development on Linux, Mac, and, Windows.